 - Several programs and organizations accept donated school supplies to send to needy schools around the world.
 If there are items you can't reuse yourself, consider donating.

 - When buying new school supplies, look for paper and plastic products that contain recycled content.
 On notebooks, folders, and other paper products look for statements like "made from recycled content" and "30% post-consumer paper."

 - As much as possible, purchase supplies in bulk and with minimal packaging.
 This keeps materials out of the waste stream and reduces the need for new materials.

 - Instead of plastic or paper bags, use reusable cloth bags and plastic containers.
 Invest in a reusable plastic or metal container for carrying drinks, rather than purchasing single-use water bottles or juice boxes.
 This will save you money and reduce waste.

 Clothing, electronics and other supplies

-- Chances are, you have growing kids and last year's clothes, shoes and backpacks may no longer fit them.
+- Last year's clothes, shoes and backpacks may no longer fit your growing kids.
 If you have clothing or sporting goods that are in good, usable condition, consider donating them to local thrift stores, charitable organizations or clothing drives.
 Donating keeps your old belongings out of the trash loop, and helps those in need.

 - If you are replacing computers, printers, calculators or other electronics, consider donating or recycling them.
 Many organizations will accept donations of working electronics.
-E-Cycle Wisconsin, a new DNR program, makes recycling electronics easier by providing a list of collection locations across the state for items like computers, printers, cell phones and more.
-See electronics recycling information for schools for more information.
+E-Cycle Wisconsin makes recycling electronics easier by providing a list of collection locations across the state for items like computers, printers, cell phones and more.
+See how to recycle electronics for more information.